 3. Allow your parent to participate.
 Make sure he or she still has the opportunity to lend advice or connect with others.
 One way you can do this is to help your mom or dad select gifts to give out during the holidays.
 Even if he or she is homebound, this helps him or her remain a part of family traditions.

 4. Seek out independence aids.
 No one wants to lose autonomy.
 While there are some things your parents may no longer be able to do, make sure they are able to accomplish as many things as possible on their own by providing products designed to make day-to-day tasks accessible.

 5. Make sure your parents' living area is safe and accessible.
 This can include simple things like ensuring hallway lighting fixtures have working bulbs or removing trip-and-fall hazards, like throw rugs.

 6. Abide by your commitments.
 It's not healthy for you to be at anyone's beck and call, but when it comes to your mom or dad, be sure to honor your promises and let him or her know what can be expected from you -- and when it can be expected.

 7. Visit often.
 Loneliness can worsen a person's physical and emotional states.
 Make sure you spend plenty of time just visiting with your parent.
 Encourage others, like your siblings or your parents' friends, to stop by as well.

 8. Be a health care advocate for your mom or dad.
 Go with your parent on doctor visits so that you can ask questions and record important information.
 Make sure your mom or dad is following the medication dosage schedule prescribed by his or her physician.

 9. Know where your parent stands financially and legally.
 It's important to know details of your parent's accounts, such as whether or not they have long-term care insurance, which lawyer holds a copy of their will and whether or not their monthly bills are being paid on time.

 Taking care of your parents later in life is an important responsibility not to be underestimated.
-Visit the links and resources on the next page for more information.
+Visit the links and resources below for more information.